Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Guard dogs may have different guardian styles.
 Some bark initially, while others may quietly immobilize the intruder.
 For instance, Rottweilers are known for having a "wait and see" attitude and will react only when they deem it is necessary.
 Mastiffs, on the other hand, may jump on burglars and stay put until their owner tells them otherwise.

 A Word of Caution About Guard Dogs

 Guard dogs aren't safe for inexperienced owners.
 A well-rounded, balanced temperament is required and these dogs need loads of socialization and training.
 Many feel that the best way to train a guard dog is to make them suspicious of everyone.
 Instead, they need to learn that the mailman, guests, friends and neighbors should be tolerated.
-They shouldn't act reactive when welcomed guests come and go in your property.
+They shouldn't act reactively when welcomed guests come and go on your property.
 It's much fairer to train them when not to guard than when to.
 The truth is, good guard dogs shouldn't be hyper-vigilant.

-There's a very fine line between acting protective and harming some innocent person.
-As a behavior consultant, I have witnessed too many stories of guard dogs who happen to hurt a child who ends somehow in the yard of Uncle Ben who owns 2 serious guard dogs.
-If you are concerned about burglars but don't want somebody getting hurt on your property, it's far best to play it safe and invest in good locks and an alarm service instead.
+There's a very fine line between acting protective and harming an innocent person.
+As a behavior consultant, I have witnessed too many stories of guard dogs who happen to hurt a child who ends somehow in the yard of Uncle Ben who owns two serious guard dogs.
+If you are concerned about burglars but don't want somebody getting hurt on your property, it's best to play it safe and invest in good locks and an alarm service instead.